openmaraude/APITaxi_devel/README.md

 ## File structure

 * [docker-compose.yml](docker-compose.yml) declares all the infrastructure components: APIs, databases, workers.
 "Homemade" projects like APIs and workers use images built by the [Makefile](Makefile).
 Other containers use images published on the docker hub (postgres, redis, ...).
 * [Makefile](Makefile) contains commands often executed when you work locally.
-Run `make build` to build the docker images required by docker-compose, `make up` to start all containers, and `make logs` to view logs.
+Run `make` to view available commands.
 * [containers/](containers/) gathers Dockerfiles, Docker entrypoints, and configuration files to create the development version of homemade images.
 * [projects/](projects/) contains git submodules to other projects.
 * [scripts/](scripts/) is a set of scripts that are only useful when developing locally.